pypa/pipenv/README.md

       --rm             Remove the virtualenv.
       --bare           Minimal output.
       --man            Display manpage.
-      --three / --two  Use Python 3/2 when creating virtualenv.
+      --three          Use Python 3 when creating virtualenv.
       --python TEXT    Specify which version of Python virtualenv should use.
       --site-packages  Enable site-packages for the virtualenv.
       --version        Show the version and exit.